SQLXML Is Not Installed in SQL Server 2008

 SQL Server 2008 introduces the following data types, which developers using SQLXML might want to use:

 When using SQLXML 4.0 SP1 with either SQLOLEDB (from Windows Data Access Components, formerly Microsoft Data Access Components) or SQL Server Native Client OLE DB from SQL Server 2005, these new types will appear as strings to a developer.
-SQLXML 4.0 SP1 will enable these four new data types as built-in scalara types when used with SQL Server Native Client OLE DB Provider 10.0 (SQLNCLI.10), which ships in SQL Server 2008.
+SQLXML 4.0 SP1 will enable these four new data types as built-in scalara types when used with SQL Server Native Client OLE DB Provider 10.0 (SQLNCLI.10), which ships in SQL Server 2008 and later.
 Until you download SQLXML 4.0 SP1, mapping these types to non-string types might cause truncation of some data.
 For example, mapping DateTime2 to xsd:date will cause data to be truncated to the SQL Server 2005 DateTime precision of 3.33 miliseconds.